SKIP TO PAGE CONTENT

 The Childcare Learning Center project addresses two of these needs – quality and affordable childcare, and a well-educated workforce for this industry sector.

-The Klamath Community College (KCC) – Oregon Child Development Coalition (OCDC) – Klamath County Partnership
+In partnership: Klamath Community College, Oregon Child Development Coalition, & Klamath County

-The lack of childcare options and need for expanded education to support regrowth in the industry has brought together a powerful partnership – KCC, OCDC, and Klamath County.
+The overwhelming need for childcare options in the community, as well as expanded education to support regrowth in the Early Childhood Education industry has brought together a powerful partnership – Klamath Community College (KCC), Oregon Child Development Coalition (OCDC), and Klamath County.

-• The Klamath County Commissioner’s recognized quality childcare is directly connected to economic vitality and growth in the region.
+• The Klamath County Commissioners recognize quality childcare is directly connected to economic vitality and growth in the region.

 KCC offers two education degrees: